Robert Louis Stevenson: Death

-Stevenson was loved by Samoans, and his tombstone epigraph was translated to a Samoan song of grief.
+Stevenson was loved by the Samoans, and his tombstone epitaph was translated to a Samoan song of grief.
 The requiem appears on the eastern side of the grave.
-On the western side the biblical passage of Ruth 1:16-17 is inscribed:
+On the western side the biblical passage of Ruth 1:16–17 is inscribed:

-Whither thou goest, I will go; and where thou lodgest, I will lodge:

-And thy people shall be my people, and thy God shall be my God:

-Where thou diest will I die, and there will I be buried.
+The ensign flag draped over his coffin in Samoa was returned to Edinburgh and now resides in a glass case over the fireplace of rooms in Edinburgh University's Old College owned by The Speculative Society, of which he was a member.

 Artistic reception

 Half of Stevenson's original manuscripts are lost, including those of Treasure Island, The Black Arrow and The Master of Ballantrae.
-His heirs sold his papers during World War I, and many Stevenson documents were auctioned off in 1918.
+His heirs sold his papers during the First World War, and many of his documents were auctioned off in 1918.

-Stevenson was a celebrity in his own time, being admired by many other writers, including Marcel Proust, Arthur Conan Doyle, Henry James, J. M. Barrie, Rudyard Kipling, Emilio Salgari, and later Cesare Pavese, Bertolt Brecht, Ernest Hemingway, Jack London, Vladimir Nabokov, and G. K. Chesterton, who said that Stevenson "seemed to pick the right word up on the point of his pen, like a man playing spillikins."
+Stevenson was a celebrity in his own time, being admired by many other writers, including Marcel Proust, Arthur Conan Doyle, Henry James, J. M. Barrie, Rudyard Kipling and Emilio Salgari, and later Cesare Pavese, Bertolt Brecht, Ernest Hemingway, Jack London, Vladimir Nabokov and G. K. Chesterton, who said that Stevenson "seemed to pick the right word up on the point of his pen, like a man playing spillikins".

 Stevenson was seen for much of the 20th century as a second-class writer.
 He became relegated to children's literature and horror genres, condemned by literary figures such as Virginia Woolf (daughter of his early mentor Leslie Stephen) and her husband Leonard Woolf, and he was gradually excluded from the canon of literature taught in schools.
 His exclusion reached its nadir in the 1973 2,000-page Oxford Anthology of English Literature where he was entirely unmentioned, and The Norton Anthology of English Literature excluded him from 1968 to 2000 (1st–7th editions), including him only in the eighth edition (2006).

 The late 20th century brought a re-evaluation of Stevenson as an artist of great range and insight, a literary theorist, an essayist and social critic, a witness to the colonial history of the Pacific Islands and a humanist.
 He was praised by Roger Lancelyn Green, one of the Oxford Inklings, as a writer of a consistently high level of "literary skill or sheer imaginative power" and a pioneer of the Age of the Story Tellers along with H. Rider Haggard.
 He is now evaluated as a peer of authors such as Joseph Conrad (whom Stevenson influenced with his South Seas fiction) and Henry James, with new scholarly studies and organisations devoted to him.
 Throughout the vicissitudes of his scholarly reception, Stevenson has remained popular worldwide.
 According to the Index Translationum, Stevenson is ranked the 26th-most-translated author in the world, ahead of Oscar Wilde and Edgar Allan Poe.